AssemblyScript/website/src/types.md

 <img src="/images/reference-hierarchy.svg" alt="Diagram of anticipated reference types hierarchy." />

-Dashed elements are not exposed (yet) or unclear.
-Exposed types have a `*ref` suffix (e.g. `anyref`) and are nullable. `(...)`-placeholders indicate the concrete subtypes, e.g. an array of a specific element type, a struct with specific field types and potentially a supertype, or a function with specific parameter and return types.
+Dashed elements are not exposed. `(...)`-placeholders indicate the concrete subtypes, e.g. an array of a specific element type, a struct with specific field types and potentially a supertype, or a function with specific parameter and return types.
 For details, see [Wasm GC's subtyping rules](https://github.com/WebAssembly/gc/blob/main/proposals/gc/MVP.md#structural-types).

 ### Comparability